 People are more active on mobile devices and consume more content on mobile.
 That gives an advantage to mobile over desktop.
-In fact, the click-through rates are significantly higher on mobile devices than on desktop.
+In fact, the click-through rates are significantly higher on mobile devices than on desktops.

 This might be because native ads on mobile fit seamlessly into the feed on social media, in emails, as recommendations on websites as well as in apps.
 The design on mobile devices simply does a better job of integrating native ads on different platforms.

-It’s a process, so don’t neglect the desktop experience, since it outperforms mobile on engagement as things stand.
+But you can't neglect the desktop experience, since it outperforms mobile on engagement as things stand.

 How do you get your content in front of an audience?

 The two dominating formats in native advertising, in-feed and content recommendation ads, can be set up and controlled through specialized online services.

 The different social media networks each have their own services and there are also third-party platforms that let you set up and optimize native ads on several networks at once.

 And it works roughly the same way with content recommendation ads, but you might want to take a long look at how they work.
 Generally, these services provide a widget that companies and publishers can integrate on their website.
 The widget fills in some of the content slots with sponsored and promoted content.